tanelson91/508Project/README.md

 /*----------------------Ideas------------------------------------*/
---when inserting into employee, must also register employee work place----------DONE --After inserting an employee select that employee and display it --when deleting an employee enter the employee ID and display then employee, followed by a button to delete that employee if it is the one you want to delete.
+--when inserting into employee, must also register employee work place----------DONE<br>
+--After inserting an employee select that employee and display it --when deleting an employee enter the employee ID and display then employee, followed by a button to delete that employee if it is the one you want to delete.